baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## Teleport

-- Teleports you to the target location.
+- When activated, teleports you to the target location.
 - If the target location is occupied, attempts to teleport to an adjacent tile.
 - Teleporting on top of a cloaked enemy unit will decloak it.
 Teleporting on top of a cloaked friendly unit will simply teleport to an adjacent tile.
+- Note that the `canTeleport` API -- despite its name -- does not tell you if you can teleport on a tile.

 | Support                    | Range         | Cooldown |
 | ---------------------------|:-------------:|:--------:|